Skip to main content

 Communication

-Once the objectives of your program are clear, effectively communicating the results is crucial.
-A common question we hear is, “How do I show my program is working?”
-Having a clear, proactive communication plan in place prevents uncomfortable questions in the face of market volatility.
+Once the objectives are clear, effectively communicating the results of your efforts is crucial.
+A common question is, “How do I show my program is working?”
+Having a clear, proactive communication plan prevents uncomfortable questions in the face of market volatility.
 This means having all the relevant data available to illustrate the financial results.
-It is very difficult to communicate the results of a financial risk management strategy in a vacuum, so Chatham recommends showing how it is one part of the larger picture.
+It is difficult to communicate the results of a financial risk management strategy in a vacuum, so Chatham recommends showing how it is one part of the larger picture.
 It is important to design reports that show more than just the gain/loss on any hedges but also the impact of other areas of the business: revenue and expense forecasts versus actuals, currency breakdowns, etc. (See example below.)

 By demonstrating the impact of each element of the results, you can assist stakeholders in better understanding the impact of the hedging program.
-Additionally, comparing forecasts to actuals shows how missed forecasts can cause further challenges for the hedging program.
+Additionally, comparing forecasts to actuals shows how missed forecasts can cause further challenges.

 Data systems

 Creating these reports and communications highlights the need for data availability.
-Despite the advances in technology, many companies still struggle to have all the necessary data at their fingertips.
-As your organization grows, you may find yourselves using multiple systems across different businesses or geographies, making report and dashboard building a slow and laborious process.
+Despite advanced technology, many companies still struggle to have all the necessary data at their fingertips.
+As your company grows, you may find yourselves using multiple systems across different businesses or geographies, making report and dashboard building a slow and laborious process.

 Although there are no shortcuts to streamlining data, the results are often worth an investment.
-Creating as much straight-through processing as possible not only reduces time, it also significantly decreases the potential for human error.
-This allows your organization to be faster and more accurate.
+Implementing straight-through processing reduces time and significantly decreases the potential for human error.
+It allows you to be faster and more accurate.
 It also facilitates the creation of real-time dashboards that stakeholders can view whenever they want and wherever they are.

 A theme we hear from many companies is “no surprises.”
-With this type of real-time reporting, you can highlight potential sources of noise and risk before you reach month or quarter end.
+With real-time reporting, you can highlight potential sources of noise and risk before you reach month- or quarter-end.
 Instead of searching for the reason for volatility, you can identify it and respond to your management team with a strategy to move forward before the impacts hit your financials.

 Questions to consider: